AbdullahBakir97/Weather--App-django-vue.js/README.md

 - Use the slider to navigate through the forecast for upcoming days.

 ## Credits
-Weather data provided by Tomorrow.io.
+- Weather data provided by Tomorrow.io.
-Icons from Material Design Icons.
+- Icons from Material Design Icons.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue on GitHub or submit a pull request.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE).